Pavn31/Smart-Blind-Stick/Guide-To-Build.md

 Push to the branch: `git push origin feature/your-feature-name` Open a Pull Request
 Please follow the existing code style and add comments for any new functionality.
----
-License
-This project is licensed under the MIT License — see the LICENSE file for details.
----
-<p align="center">Made with ❤️ to empower the visually impaired community</p>